Exact solutions in 3D gravity with torsion: Introduction

 \section{Introduction}

-In recent years, there has been a remarkable activity in the study of three dimensional models of gravity.
-In three dimensions exist a variety of interesting solutions, the well known BTZ black hole \cite{BTZ} is a solution to the Einstein equations with a negative cosmological constant that has very interesting classical and quantum properties and shares several features of the Kerr black hole \cite{Carlip}, Topologically Massive Gravity \cite{deser}\ have been reconsidered recently \cite{strominger}\ to construct a chiral theory of gravity and have been extensively analized \cite {chirales}, and this gave raise a fruitful discussion that ultimately led to a much better understanding of the model \cite{stromingeer}, most of these works assume that the connection is torsion free, however it is interesting to consider a more general model of gravity, based on the Riemann Cartan geometry, where the gravitational fields are the vielbein and the Cartan connection, and the curvature and torsion describe the gravitational dynamics.
-Torsion was added to the BTZ metric in \cite{garcia}, recently in \cite{Blagojevic}, \cite{Blagojevic1} have found solutions in spacetime with torsion and with a nonlinear Born Infeld electrodynamics \cite{blagojevic 2}
+In recent years, there has been a remarkable activity in the study of three-dimensional models of gravity.
+In particular, we have the BTZ black hole~\cite{BTZ}, which is a solution to the Einstein equations with a negative cosmological constant.
+This black hole solution has interesting both classical and quantum properties, and it shares several features of the Kerr black hole of four-dimensional General Relativity (GR)~\cite{Carlip}.
+In fact, the existence of BTZ black holes is what makes the three-dimensional gravity a striking toy model.

-In this paper we will be concerned with an interesting toy model of gravity in three dimensions, the topological model of 3D gravity proposed by Mielke and Baekler \cite{Baekler}\ where the matter contribution will be the Maxwell action increased by a topologial term, i.e. we will be concerned with the 3D Einstein gravity with torsion coupled to gravitational topological term and topologically massive electrodynamics, this will allows to study charged solutions of the theory.
-We will consider this theory formulated in the first order formalism of Poincar\'{e} gauge theory of gravity (PGTG) with a geometric structure described by Riemann Cartan spacetime, in PGTG the metric and connection are not independent, but are related to each other by the metricity condition: $Dg=0$, where $g$ is the metric and $D$ is the covariant derivative.